 When you can do 3 sets of 8 – 10 reps at 15 lbs., increase the weight to 20 lbs.
 Continue this progressive captains chair workout to transform your entire core.

-What Muscles Are Used With the Captain's Chair Exercise?
+What Muscles Are Used With The Captain's Chair Exercises?

 The variations of the captains chair exercise can target the abdominal muscles (rectus abdominis), hip flexors, and external obliques.